tbwork/anole-config/README.md

   ## define a boolean
   switch = true

+  #env:test
+  message=I'm\
+  a test message

   ```
   Within the first line, `#env` means the following properties will be loaded in and only in this environment
-  , while `all` means it is suitable for all enviroments.
+  , while `all` means it is suitable for all environments.

 ### 3.1 Recursive variable reference